 Neither the SEC, NAREIT, nor any other applicable regulatory body has opined on the acceptability of the adjustments contemplated to adjust FFO in order to calculate MFFO and its use as a non-GAAP performance measure.
 In the future, the SEC or NAREIT may decide to standardize the allowable exclusions across the REIT industry, and we may have to adjust the calculation and characterization of this non-GAAP measure.

-Our calculation of FFO and MFFO to common stockholders is presented in the following table for the three and nine months ended September 30, 2015 and 2014 (in thousands):
+Our calculation of FFO and MFFO is presented in the following table for the three and nine months ended September 30, 2016 and 2015 (in thousands):